What is an EDI guide?

 Standard EDI implementation guides are typically captured in a static format, like PDF, CSV, or even Word document files.
 In contrast, Stedi guides display EDI requirements as interactive web pages with built-in validation.

-The Stedi Network contains hundreds of Stedi guides for popular trading partners that you can import into your Stedi account and use in your integration for free.
+Stedi has hundreds of Stedi guides for X12 HIPAA transactions and popular retail and logistics trading partners that you can import into your Stedi account and use in your integration for free.

 Base specifications